AfrodCZ/ToDoList/README.md

 ### What is this?

-This is a small application for organizing your time and tasks, written in Python.
+This is a small application for organizing your time and tasks, written in Python for CLI.

 - Add tasks
 - Set deadlines and priorities
-- View tasks by priority or deadline
+- View all tasks
 - Mark tasks as done
 - Save tasks to SQLite
 - Export tasks to CSV
-- Includes a simple API for frontend or mobile apps
+- Includes a simple API for frontend

 ### Unit tests in the app:

 - Adding a task
 - Marking a task as done
-- Filtering by priority or deadline
+- Showing all tasks
 - Saving and loading tasks

 ---

 ## Reauirements

-- Python 3.10+
+- Python 3.12+
 - pip

 Install required packages:

 pip install -r requirements.txt

+## How to start App
+python -m main.py

-## How to run
+## How to run API

 Start the FastAPI server (backend)